Jaychan-Tang/SNSSL/README.md

 Before running, please use "pip install -r requirements.txt" to install the dependencies

-When running "train_floodnet.py" or "train_postdam.py" for the first time, please set use_Xcache=False and check all paths
+When running "train_floodnet.py" or "train_potsdam.py" for the first time, please set use_Xcache=False and check all paths

+The labels needed for the potsdam dataset are already in data/label/, obtained by transforming the original labels

 Feature extraction may take a long time, please be patient and save it

 Active learning module development based on modAL (https://github.com/modAL-python/modAL)

 Dataset1: FloodNet(https://github.com/BinaLab/FloodNet-Supervised_v1.0)

 Dataset2: Potsdam(https://www.isprs.org/education/benchmarks/UrbanSemLab/default.aspx)